 Breath attacks form a skill family in Dragon Quest.
 The weaker versions are pretty common among low- to mid-level monsters, while the most powerful breath attacks tend to be spammed by bosses.
 (Especially the Final Boss.)
 Later games allow the player to recruit monsters or use special character classes that have access to these abilities.
 What makes them particularly obnoxious is that despite dealing elemental damage, they don't count as magic attacks, so the only ways to protect yourself from them are with equipment, spells or skills which either reduce damage taken from those elements regardless of the nature of the attack, or specifically defend against breath attacks.

 Monster Hunter used basically every Wyvern, Dragon, or "Boss" monster plus a few minor enemies.
 Yian Kut-Ku, Rathalos/Rathian, Yian Garuga, and if you want to be technical, a King Shakalaka all have a fire-based breath attack.
 Mostly fireballs, and in the case of the Yian Kut-Ku, it is simply lobbed out.
 The Gravios and (more rarely) Basarios have a beam-like weapon that also has an Exhaust after-effect, where they are likely to burn everything within melee range of them after disintegrating you with their throat laser.
 Among the -prey series there is Giaprey and Ioprey which spit ice and poison based attack respectively.
 Hypnoctrice has Sleep- based attacks.
-Congalala, Teostra, and Leostra all have flamethrower-esque attacks.
+Congalala can eat mushrooms to belch out fire, poison gas, or paralyzing gas.
+The Elder Dragon Teostra has a flamethrower-esque attack.

 Tri ups the ante considerably.
 Rathalos and Rathian still spit fireballs, but Rathian can spit three at once or a "blaster" which blows up everything a good ways in front of it.
 There's also the Qurupeco, which spits an oil-like substance as one of its attacks; the Royal Ludroth, which spits water; the Gigginox with poison; the Baggi and Great Baggi with sleeping agents.
 Up until now, it was sensible.
 But then there's the Lagiacrus, which shoots ball lightning from its gaping maw, the Barioth ejects a miniature blizzard as its breath weapon, and the Agnaktor fires what is essentially a heat beam!